briteblu/joomla-briteblu-mark-as-read/README.md

 #### Changed <!-- omit in toc -->

+- Set minimum Joomla version for `markasread` plugin from `3.8` to `3.1`
+- Renamed `markasread.xml` to `manifest.xml`
+- Renamed plugin
+- First implementation of `markasread` plugin logic to determine if article was read

 ### [v0.0.1] - 2021-04-29 <!-- omit in toc -->

 #### Added <!-- omit in toc -->